-Dr. Thelma T. Reyna
+Thelma T. Reyna, Ph.D.

-Victor Cass is the author of several books, including the well-received novels Love, Death, and Other War Stories and Telenovela, which was a "Top 10 Best Reviewed Books" on Living La Vida Latina.
-His newest novel, Black Widow Bitches, is being published by Golden Foothills Press.
+Victor Cass is the author of several books, including the well-received novels Love, Death, and Other War Stories and Telenovela, which was a "Top 10 Best Reviewed Books" on the literary blog, "Living La Vida Latina."
+His newest novel, Black Widow Bitches, has won 4 national book awards in less than one year.
 Cass’ short stories, articles, editorials, and essays have appeared in If&When, Arroyo Monthly Magazine, Mexican War Journal, Pasadena Weekly, Pasadena Star-News and other publications.

 Cass was born in Kingsville, Texas but was raised in his hometown of Pasadena, California.
 He grew up in Pasadena's Armenian neighborhood, East Washington Village, and graduated from John Muir High School.
 He is also an Eagle Scout from Pasadena's historic Troop 4.
 Victor received his Bachelor of Fine Arts Degree (Awarded with Honors) from Art Center College of Design, in Pasadena, and his Master of Arts Degree from American Military University, in Manassas Park, Virginia.

 Cass has worked as an advertising art director in New York, and is a decorated, 24-year veteran police officer serving in various capacities within the police force.
 His first book was a non-fiction history of his department, Pasadena Police Department: A Photohistory, 1877-2000.
 This was followed by his first novel, Love, Death, and Other War Stories, based, in part, on some of his experiences as a street cop.

 Victor's books are available through amazon.com as well as from his website, at www.VictorCass.com